 - Discover the reason you didn't get interviewed, or

 - Learn what are the "next steps" in their hiring process, or

 - Ask if anyone reservation about hiring you and what it might be, or...

-If you have your own spam filter, pay attention to what it accepts
+Observe the common characteristics of the spam you receive, and do your best to avoid having your e-mail demonstrate the same characteristics.
+If you have your own spam filter, pay attention to what it accepts and what it rejects.

 About the author...

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg.
+A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Google+.